 Note that, when $\hat{Q}_{\bm{x}}$ are projection operators, this definition reduces to the standard potential operator, i.e., $\hat{V}=\int V(\bm{x})|\bm{x} \rangle\langle \bm{x}| d^3x$.
-In the general case, $l_0\neq 0$, this definition is conceptually consistent with our definition of position probability density, eq.(\ref{POVM}), due to the fact that this definition ensures
+In the general case, where $l_0 \neq 0$, this definition is conceptually consistent with our definition of the position probability density, Eq.~(\ref{POVM}), since it ensures that

 In fact, the definition \eqref{Vdef}, on the other hand, can be deduced by assuming Eq.(\ref{V-expectation}).